Tyrn/wei/the-insider-en.typ

      "Don't you want to help your own country?"

      "You are  out of your  mind," Bemish  said.
 "You wanted to drown  me in shit!
-You made this mucky  tape - now I understand why Shavash assured us it would withstand any examination - and when they sent you to hell, you have a gall to come to me with this talk."
+You made this mucky  tape---now I understand why Shavash assured us it would withstand any examination---and when they sent you to hell, you have a gall to come to me with this talk."

      "That's your personal aggravation.
 What about the good of the country?"